jara001/f1tenth-rules/rules.md

 International F1TENTH Autonomous Racing Competition is a racing competition open to teams of all levels.
 Competing teams may consist of any number of members; however, each participant should be a member of only one team.

-The competition is organized in two variants:

-- In-Person competition, and
-- Virtual competition.
+This competition will be held in-person competition.

 Teams can register for the competition using a [registration form](https://icra2022-race.f1tenth.org/registration.html), where they select a single variant of the competition.
-Registration is open until April 11, 2022.
+Registration is open until November 11th, 2022.

 _Note: If the in-person competition gets canceled due to the ongoing pandemic situation, registered teams may compete in the virtual competition instead._

-The preferred communication method with the organizers is the _#ICRA2022_ channel on [F1TENTH-teams Slack](https://join.slack.com/t/f1tenth-teams/shared_invite/enQtMzc3ODU2ODM1NzE3LTBjMmVkMzZjZTJiNWUzZDFhZTJiODgzMjg0MTA1MDAxZTUxMzkwMDRhNTM2NzdjNDc5MTk5YTc5YmNhNTdhMTU).
+The preferred communication method with the organizers is the KSMTE2022 channel on [F1TENTH-teams Slack](https://join.slack.com/t/f1tenthxkorea/shared_invite/zt-1ibqf5yjq-CkG_z1XRhsZgBsCoSy7JiA).

 # 2. In-person (physical) competition